Collar and Harness Options for Training Your Dog

 Unfortunately, punishment is still being used inappropriately as a training method.
-When properly used, punishment is intended to reduce or decrease behaviors rather than training or encouraging what is desirable.
-Therefore punishment cannot be used in training since it does not teach or encourage the pet to exhibit what is desirable.
-In other words, it does not teach the pet what “to do”.
+When properly used, punishment is intended to decrease behaviors rather than training or encouraging what is desirable.
+Punishment can’t be used in training because it does not teach the dog what you want him to do – it only tells him to stop doing something.
 Punishment can also cause fear, anxiety, increased aggression and discomfort or harm to the pet.
 Some dogs may even retaliate or defend themselves by attacking the person who is administering the punishment.
 Therefore, it is not a logical, scientifically sound, or acceptable method of training and may in fact be counterproductive.

 "Punishment cannot be used in training because it doesnot teach or encourage the pet to exhibit what is desirable."

-What is perhaps confusing is that many dogs appear to have been successfully trained with punishment.
-However, many of these dogs have been trained to cease undesirable behavior but have not been trained to exhibit behaviors that are desirable.
-Dogs that have been trained with punishment may be fearful of misbehaving in the trainer’s presence or with a particular training device (e.g., a prong collar) of punishment.
-Thus the behaviors may only be suppressed with a particular person (i.e., one man dog) or with a particular training device (e.g., prong collar) but the dog has not been improved nor perhaps has the underlying motivation to perform the behavior been changed.
+WWhat is perhaps confusing is that many dogs appear to have been successfully trained with punishment.
+While it’s true that many of these dogs have been trained to stop doing something, they have not been trained to exhibit behaviors that are desirable.
+Dogs that have been trained with punishment may be fearful of misbehaving in the trainer’s presence or with a particular training device (e.g., a prong collar).
+These behaviors may only be suppressed with a particular person (i.e., one man dog) or with a particular training device (e.g., prong collar) but the dog has not learned an appropriate behavior, and the underlying motivation to perform the behavior hasn’t changed.
 Some dogs that appear to have been trained with punishment have actually been trained with negative reinforcement where the discomfort is applied until the desired behavior is achieved and then immediately released when the correct response is displayed.
-This is a difficult concept to teach and requires “impeccable” timing.
-In addition, aversive devices are uncomfortable and have the potential for abuse and undue pain.
+This is a difficult concept to teach and requires the trainer to have perfect timing.
+In addition, these devices are uncomfortable and have the potential for abuse and undue pain.
 On the other hand, dogs trained with rewards and shaping should respond to the commands of any family member as long as the commands are consistent and positive.

 What types of training devices are available?